 The Epson 2860 has good printing speed, and it's faster than the Epson WorkForce WF-2830.
 It prints black and white pages fairly quickly, but it's slower with color documents and it takes a while to print photos.

 The Epson WF-2860 has okay color accuracy.
 It shouldn't be too much of an issue if you're printing casual photos, but it's not suggested for professional documents or for those who need accurate color reproduction.
+If you'd like better color accuracy, check out the Epson WorkForce Pro WF-3820.

 Decent photo printing quality.
 The colors are vibrant but they're more dim than bright.
 The overall tone feels flat and there's some color present in the grayscale.